arthurbrenno/intellibricks/README.md

 ## 💡 Key Points to Consider

 - **📐 Structured Responses:**
-  Utilize the `response_format` parameter with `msgspec.Struct` models to ensure AI responses adhere to predefined structures, facilitating easier downstream processing and validation.
+  Utilize the `response_model` parameter with `msgspec.Struct` models to ensure AI responses adhere to predefined structures, facilitating easier downstream processing and validation.

 - **🔄 Fallback Models:**
   Enhance the resilience of your application by specifying `fallback_models`, providing alternative AI models in case the primary model encounters issues or fails to generate a response.